- Pursuing a Ph.D. or combined M.D./Ph.D. in the biomedical or behavioral sciences

 - Attend and participate in all MARC program activities (i.e. weekly meetings, seminars, workshops, symposia, extramural summer research, leadership project, etc.).

-- Work in the lab between 10-15 hours/week during the fall and spring semesters and a minimum of 30 hours/week in the summer during the 10 week summer program (May 28 – August 2 for 2013)
+- Work in the lab between 10-15 hours/week during the fall and spring semesters and a minimum of 30 hours/week in the summer.

-- Meet with the MARC Coordinators a minimum of 2x per semester and when requested.
+- Meet with the MARC Coordinators a minimum of 2 times per semester and when requested.
 Keep them informed of any changes to your situation

 - Although the UC Berkeley MARC Program is administered by the Biology Scholars Program (BSP), you do not have to be a BSP member to apply.
 Applicants who are selected will become BSP members and must also meet the expectations of being a BSP member, including attending a program orientation, the All Student Meeting each semester, and meeting with BSP advisors.
 Please visit http://bsp.berkeley.edu/ for more information about BSP.